This article outlines 18 best practices for working with data in Google Sheets.

 3. Document the steps you take

 This is often left as an afterthought or worse, just not done at all.
+However, it’s absolutely one of the best practices for working with data.
+It just requires a little effort.

 It doesn’t need to be super long, just enough detail to allow you or someone else enough information to understand and recreate the analysis.